awsdocs/amazon-lex-developer-guide/doc_source/API_GetUtterancesView.md

 After you publish a new version of a bot, you can get information about the old version and the new so that you can compare the performance across the two versions\.

+**Note**
+Utterance statistics are generated once a day\.
 Data is available for the last 15 days\.
 You can request information for up to 5 versions in each request\.
 The response contains information about a maximum of 100 utterances for each version\.

-If the bot's `childDirected` field is set to `true`, utterances for the bot are not stored and cannot be retrieved with the `GetUtterancesView` operation\.
-For more information, see [PutBot](API_PutBot.md)\.

 This operation requires permissions for the `lex:GetUtterancesView` action\.